 As under the current GINA rules, the GINA proposed rule would not permit incentives in exchange for an individual’s own family history or genetic information (whether the employee or family members).
 There can only be questions about a family member’s manifested (or own current or past) health information, subject to certain additional rules.

 In addition, the GINA proposed rule does not require that the wellness program be reasonably designed to prevent disease (but this is a HIPAA requirement for health-contingent programs).

 In addition to working with legal counsel to ensure that an employer’s COVID-19 wellness program complies with all applicable law, employers also need to consider numerous implementation and administration issues, including but not limited to:

-Employers should consider what makes the most sense from an administrative perspective and confirm with appropriate legal counsel that the planned COVID-19 wellness program implementation and administration complies with applicable law.
+Employers should consider what makes the most sense from an administrative perspective and confirm with appropriate legal counsel that the planned COVID-19 wellness program implementation and administration comply with applicable law.

 This article has been prepared for general information purposes and (1) does not create or constitute an attorney-client relationship, (2) is not intended as a solicitation, (3) is not intended to convey or constitute legal advice, and (4) is not a substitute for obtaining legal advice from a qualified attorney.
 Always seek professional counsel prior to taking action.